 The success of our business depends, in part, on our ability to protect and enforce our proprietary technology and intellectual property rights, including our trade secrets, patents, trademarks, copyrights, and other intellectual property.
 We attempt to protect our intellectual property under trade secret, patent, trademark, and copyright laws.
 Despite our efforts, we may not be able to protect our proprietary technology and intellectual property rights, if we are unable to enforce our rights or if we do not detect unauthorized use of our intellectual property.
+Further, the risk of cyber-attacks or other privacy or data security incidents may be heightened due to common, external attempts to attack our information technology systems and data, using means such as phishing.
 It may be possible for unauthorized third parties to copy our technology and use information that we regard as proprietary to create products and services that compete with ours.
 Provisions in our license agreements protect against unauthorized use, copying, transfer and disclosure of our technology, but such provisions may be difficult to enforce or are unenforceable under the laws of certain jurisdictions and countries.

 The laws of some countries do not protect proprietary rights to the same extent as the laws of the United States.
 Our international activities expose us to unauthorized copying and use of our technology and proprietary information.